ascholerChemeketa/cs160Reader/_sources/LogicCircuits/Adders.rst

         ]
     }

 Notice that each output (the 2s column and the 1s column) functions independently.
 The 2s output answers the logical question "Are both the inputs ON?"
-(AND gate) - if so, we should have indicate that the answer has a 2 in it.
+(AND gate) - if so, we should have indicated that the answer has a 2 in it.
 The 1s output answers the question "Is only one of the inputs ON?"
 (EOR gate - remember EOR is another name for XOR) - if so, the binary answer has a 1.
 The answer to those logical questions does the same work as counting the number of inputs that are on and expressing the answer as a binary number!

 The truth table for this circuit would have two output columns and look like the one shown below.
-Notice that there are two ways to get the output 01 (the number 1) - either have the first input on and second off or vice verse.
+Notice that there are two ways to get an output 01 (the number 1) - either have the first input on and second input off or vice versa.

 .. raw:: html